alkampfergit/personal-blog/codewrecks/content/post/old/2010/06/aop-with-castle-part-2-selecting-methods-to-intercept.md

 InterceptorSelector selector = new InterceptorSelector(RegexSelector);
 {{< / highlight >}}

-I created a selector that permits to select a couple of interceptors, one is the DumpInterceptor, and I want it to intercept the â€œDoSomethingâ€ method, while the LogInterceptor should intercept only the â€œAugmentâ€ method.
+I created a selector that permits to select a couple of interceptors, one is the DumpInterceptor, and I want it to intercept the *DoSomething* method, while the LogInterceptor should intercept only the *Augment* method.
 Once the selector is configured you can simply use it in fluent configuration.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 container.Register(